Punjab Govt To Enhance Capacity Building Of Police - UrduPoint

 Punjab Govt To Enhance Capacity Building Of Police

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Sep, 2019 ) :The provincial government of Punjab was cognizant of the inadequacies in the criminal justice system and trying to initiate reforms in Police department to avoid torture on prisoners, said an official here on Tuesday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Sep, 2019 ) :The provincial government of Punjab was cognizant of the inadequacies in the criminal justice system and trying to initiate reforms in Police department to avoid torture on prisoners, said an official.

 Talking to APP, she said that Punjab government has introduced standard Operating Procedures on effective Police-Prosecution Cooperation at Provincial level to enhance the capacity of stakeholders involved in criminal judicial system.